 Whether you are a seller or buyer, we ensure our highly targeted marketing letters attract the attention of the right people.
 This method means you are much more likely to meet with success than through a scattergun approach

-Sometimes, a local seller may attract more local interest but in this age of larger practices wanting to cover every part of England, our buyers and sellers come from all the country.
-Your location makes no difference at all to us (apart from the hours it means we spend on the motorway).
+Sometimes, a local seller may attract more local interest but in this age of larger practices wanting to cover every part of England, our buyers and sellers come from all over the country.
+Your location makes no difference at all to us.

 By understanding your business, we can take all the factors into account and find you the right solution to achieve the outcome you want.

-If you are a seller, we will do everything we can to maximise a good income multiple for your GRF.
+If you are a seller, we will do everything we can to maximise a good income multiple for your GRF, while ensuring it is fair to the buyer (and therefore more likely to be agreed).

 Selling a block of fees ensures you still have some income, while benefiting from a sale.
 You should then be able to sell your remaining goodwill in the future.